Getting started

 Installation

-The easiest way to get roofer is to download the latest binary as available via GitHub.
-Alternatively you can use the Docker image or you can built roofer from source.
+The easiest way to get roofer is to download the latest binary from GitHub Releases.
+Alternatively, you can use the Docker image or build roofer from source.

-If you are on Linux or macOS, you can try to use the install script:
+On Linux and macOS, you can use the install script:

 Running roofer